 When I did go to straighten my hair the next day, it took me all of five minutes and my straighteners glided through my hair without snagging.
 I'm most impressed by how it minimised my broken hairs, frizzy roots and split ends.
 I'm in desperate need of a trim but, somehow, my hair looks and feels 10 times healthier.
 While Olaplex No.8 is not a leave-in product, I applied a pea-sized amount to the ends of my hair for extra smoothness and it worked so well, making it a multipurpose all-rounder.

 My only complaint is that you have to apply it through towel-dried hair, which means getting out of the shower, waiting 10 minutes for it to work its magic, then jumping back in to rinse it out.
 For lazy people like me, this is a faff, especially when there are so many brilliant deep conditioners and in-shower hair masks out there.
-If you'd rather save time, I love Dizziak Deep Conditioner, £22, which uses a handful of oils to nourish parched strands, and BLEACH London Reincarnation Mask, £17, which boasts glycerin to moisturise and strengthen hair.
+If you'd rather save time, I love Dizziak Deep Conditioner, $43, which uses a handful of oils to nourish parched strands, or BLEACH London Reincarnation Mask, $15, which boasts glycerin to moisturise and strengthen hair.
 Both products can be used in the shower.

 That said, in my honest opinion as a beauty editor, the results of Olaplex No.8 are unrivalled.
-No wonder it has already racked up five-star reviews.
+No wonder it has already racked up so many five-star reviews.
 I'll absolutely replace my trusty Olaplex dupes and would suggest stocking up while you can.
 A product as good as this is bound to sell out soon.